BCI replies to all emails within one business day.

 * The best phone numbers to reach you, and if a message can be left on those numbers

-After this call, a counsellor will be in touch with you within 24 hours.
-If you have not heard from the counsellor by then, please call us back to ensure we have the correct information.
+After this call, a counsellor will be in touch with you within 1 business day.
+If you have not heard from the counsellor within 2 business days, please call us back to ensure we have the correct information.

 OUTSIDE Business Hours